Trolleybus usage by country: Sweden

 In Landskrona, a single trolleybus route connects the railway station with the city centre and the wharf area.
 The system opened in 2003 and initially employed just three trolleybuses, making it one of the world's smallest systems; by September 2013, the fleet had been expanded to five trolleybuses.
 Forty years earlier, trolleybus systems existed in Gothenburg and Stockholm, the latter a large system with 12 routes.

 Switzerland

-Trolleybuses are in use in cities including Lausanne (10 lines), Lucerne (7 lines), Geneva (6 lines), Zürich (6 lines), Bern (5 lines), St. Gallen (4 lines), Neuchâtel (4 lines), Winterthur (4 lines), Fribourg (3 lines), La Chaux-de-Fonds (3 lines), Biel (2 lines), Schaffhausen (1 line), Vevey–Montreux (1 line).
+Trolleybuses are in use in cities including Lausanne (10 lines), Lucerne (7 lines), Geneva (6 lines), Zürich (6 lines), Bern (5 lines), St. Gallen (8 lines), Neuchâtel (4 lines), Winterthur (4 lines), Fribourg (3 lines), La Chaux-de-Fonds (3 lines), Biel (2 lines), Schaffhausen (1 line), Vevey–Montreux (1 line).

-The last trolleybus ran in Lugano in June 2001, and in Basel, where they have been replaced by gas-powered buses, on 30 June 2008.
+The last trolleybus ran in Lugano in June 2001, and in Basel, where they have been replaced by natural gas-powered buses, on 30 June 2008.
 These are the only urban networks that have been closed in Switzerland.
-Operation of the La Chaux-de-Fonds system has been suspended since 2014, but reopening by 2023 (with new vehicles) is planned.
+Operation of the La Chaux-de-Fonds system has been suspended since 2014, but is planned to reopen in 2025 (with new vehicles).

-In Lausanne, the Association RétroBus has preserved several vintage trolleybuses, the oldest example being a 1932 FBW, and operates them periodically on public excursions, especially on summer weekends.
+In Lausanne, the Association RétroBus has preserved several vintage trolleybuses, the oldest example being a 1932 FBW, and in the 2000s operated them periodically on public excursions, especially on summer weekends.